Scrutineer’s Investigation into Narrative

 Influences

-The project also nods at several influences.
-Hogarth’s satirical etchings drawing on Greek mythology.
-Orpheus and the Underworld.
-The Rock of Sisyphus.
-The story of The Invasion of the Body Snatchers.
-Tennyson’s Lady of Shalott.
-The narratives that weave their way through the images and the schematic employ themes of: all that rises, and all that sinks, the bitterness of Love – Hate.
-A moral compass not drawn from religion, but from instinctive and memetic codes of practice.
+The narratives that weave their way through the images and the schematic employ themes of: all that rises, all that sinks, the tension between the two.
+Of feeling tethered, not anchored.
+The bitterness of Love/Hate, ebfore understanding that love shouldn’t be so harmful.
+A moral compass drawn from instinctive and memetic codes of practice.

 Orpheus Descending & The Lady of Shalott